nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![result after cancelling order](images/cancelOrderResult.png)

 Looking at the order status, it is now reflected as 'Cancelled'.
+Once an order is cancelled, its status can no longer be advanced.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Once an order is cancelled, the action is irreversible, and the order can no longer revert nor advance! <br />
+If you accidentally cancel an order, you can still revert its status!
 </div>

 ### Rewarding your customers